 Here is the top booster pump from each brand:

 Salamander Home Boost 1.6 Bar Mains Water Pressure Booster Pump 240V

 One of the leading options for correcting low water pressure is the Home Boost range from Salamander pumps.
-These are able to raise your water pressure to around 1.5 bar whilst still ensuring you stay compliant with water-use and installation regulations.
-They are compact and easy to install and quiet in operation too, so they won’t disrupt your home with extra noise.
+These pumps can raise your water pressure to around 1.5 bar whilst still ensuring you stay compliant with water-use and installation regulations.
+They are compact and easy to install and quiet in operation too so that they don’t disrupt your home with extra noise.

 Grundfos Scala2 3-45 Variable Speed Home Booster

 Another leading option is the Variable Speed Home Booster range from Grundos.
 The SCALA 2 is a fully integrated, self-priming system that is ideal for boosting water pressure in domestic applications.
 Integrated speed control also means that the pump will only operate when it’s needed, so it won’t hit your energy bills either.
 This pump must be used in conjunction with a break tank.

 Search prices on the Grundfos Scala2 Booster here.

 Stuart Turner Flomate Mains Boost Extra 200

 Stuart Turner’s Flomate range is one of the finest pump collections on the market.
 Designed to be connected directly to the incoming mains, Flomate Mains Boost Extra is fully compliant with UK water regulations.
 The 3 bar of pressure will give a deserved boost to your water supply, while the tech also comes with an integrated break tank which removes the need for inserting a separate cold water break tank.

 Search prices on the Stuart Turner Flomate Mains Boost Extra 200 here.